 Pages with long load times tend to have higher bounce rates.
 This can send a signal to Google that the page is not worthy of ranking.

 A better-optimized and fast-loading page will help deliver better rankings and give your site an advantage over your slower loading competitors.

 How to test your website speed

 Google provides a tool called PageSpeed Insights that measures website page speed and provides detailed information on how you can improve your load time.
-You can access the tool either directly through the link above or through Google Analytics in the Behavior section under Site Speed.
 PageSpeed Insights gives you a report on how well your site performs and suggestions for improvement.
 There are separate reports for mobile and desktop.

 GTmetrix also provides a page speed report.
 Once you run the report, you can download a PDF file of the details.
 GTmetrix also provides a WordPress optimization guide to help you with your performance optimizations.

 The goal of these tools is to evaluate your web page based on a set of rules and provide recommendations that you can use to improve the page load speed of your website.

 We build our websites in WordPress.
 It’s a wonderful content management system that gives us many options and puts us in control of our web presence.
 But all this control and flexibility can affect how well our websites perform for our businesses.
 You put a lot of work into your inbound marketing efforts by creating quality content that is optimized to attract the right visitor.
 But if your visitors come and leave frustrated, you’ve lost an opportunity.